-6. SCHOOL EMPLOYEE COMPENSATION
+6. SCHOOL EMPLOYEE COMPENSATION (EDITED)

-ASBSD supports a long-term commitment with the legislature to enhance the ability to attract, recruit and retain quality personnel in South Dakota public schools.
+ASBSD supports continued a long-term commitment by with the legislature to enhance the ability to attract, recruit and retain quality personnel in South Dakota public schools.

-Our schools are losing quality employees to different careers and /or not receiving quality applicants for open positions because of low salary options.
+To ensure our schools can recruit and retain are losing quality employees, the state must maintain a long-term financial commitment to our schools in order to provide competitive salaries for their school employees to different careers and/or not receiving quality applicants for open positions because of low salary options.